abalajiksh/mysite/content/posts/The-Mutable-Landscape-of-Running-LLMs-Locally.md

 ## Background

-Recenty, I find myself using Gemini and ChatGPT frequently, with the former being more prominent.
+Recently, I use Gemini and ChatGPT frequently, with the former being more prominent.
 They save a lot of time on searching web to find answers.
 Before these LLMs, It was a great triumph to find an answer we are looking for just searching the web.
-Hours and hours of time spent reading different forums and the forbidden second and third page of search results from Google when the first page results don’t happen to have the answers.
+Hours and hours of time spent reading different forums and the forbidden second and third page of search results from Google when the first page results don’t have the answers.
 It was a mission accomplished feel when we found answers at all.
-Today, LLMs have taken away such pleasures and provide us with concise answers in few seconds.
+Today, LLMs have taken away such pleasures and provide us with concise answers in a few seconds.

-However, both the above-mentioned LLMs are closed-source and are provided as a service by data-hogging corporates.
-So, I decided to try and run LLMs locally on a machine I already have.
-I self-host a Plex Server on a Mini-PC that is kind of over-speced.
+However, data-hogging corporations provide both of the above LLMs as closed-source services.
+So, I tried to run LLMs locally on a machine I already have.
+I self-host a Plex Server on a Mini-PC that is a kind of over-speced.
 Here are the specifications of the said machine:

 - AMD Ryzen™ 7 4800H - 8c|16t processor